 Germany temporary residence permit requirements

-• Valid passport: The passport must be valid for at least the entire period of the requested stay.
+- Valid passport: The document of the passport has to be valid for at least the period of the stay demanded.

-• Proof of residence in Germany: Rental contract or proof of home ownership.
+- Proof of residence in Germany: This can include a rental contract or proof of home ownership.

-• Proof of financial stability: Bank statements, salary certificate or a document proving that you have sufficient funds to live without social assistance.
+- Proof of financial stability: Bank statements showing your current balance, a salary certificate, or documentation proving you have adequate means to live without the help of social assistance.

-All documents submitted in a foreign language must be translated into German and notarised.
-In some cases, apostilisation or legalisation of documents is required.
+All the documents provided in a foreign language are to be translated into German and notarised.
+For some cases, it is obligatory to make the apostilisation or legalization of documents.

-Most applicants must be interviewed at the consular section of the embassy or at the German migration office.
-At the interview, it is necessary to confirm the accuracy of the information and documents provided.
+Most applicants are obliged to show up in the consular section of the embassy or German migration office for an interview.
+At the interview, one is required to confirm that information and documents presented are correct.

-The processing time of an application for a temporary residence permit can vary from several weeks to several months, depending on the specific situation of the applicant and the workload of the migration services.
+The time needed for the application of a temporary residence permit is from several weeks to several months, relying on the concrete situation of the applicant but also on the work load of the migration services.

 How to get permanent residence in Germany?

-A permanent residence permit in Germany offers foreign nationals many advantages, including unlimited rights to work and live in the country.
-Obtaining this status is an important step for those planning a long-term stay in Germany.
+A permanent residence permit in Germany offers the following advantages to foreign nationals: unlimited rights to work and live in Germany.
+Obtaining this status is very important for foreigners who are planning a long-term stay in Germany.

 Basic conditions for obtaining a permanent residence permit